-You are probably very familiar with Gartner and the Gartner Magic Quadrant for Warehouse Management Systems report that is published annually and features the recognized vendors in the industry.
+You are probably very familiar with Gartner and the Gartner Magic Quadrant for Warehouse Management Systems (WMS) report that is published annually and features the recognized vendors in the industry.
 What do you know about the Gartner Critical Capabilities for Warehouse Management Systems?
 Gartner created the Critical Capabilities report as a companion piece to the Magic Quadrant to provide a deeper dive into the 9 key capabilities that companies should pay attention to when evaluating warehouse management systems to help companies choose the right WMS.

 The Critical Capabilities report also references the Gartner report, “Understand the 10 Dimensions of Warehouse Complexity Before Evaluating WMS Solutions,” which stratifies warehouses into 5 levels of complexity.
 Together, these three reports give companies deeper insight into their own operations and provide visibility/guidance into finding the RIGHT FIT WMS for their operations.